ckv1110/FE_migraiton_analysis_system/README.md

   - opencv
   - scikit-image
 - The latest version of FEBio (To model and and analyse the migration of the TMB)
+- MATLAB (To extract the xyz coordinates of the TMB for host mesh fitting)